Disavowedd/CSARCH2/README.md

 |   3   |         |         |         |         |         |         |         |         |

 ##### a.)
 Sequential Sequence:
-In this test case, memory accesses follow a sequential pattern, meaning that memory blocks are accessed in increasing order (0, 1, 2, 3, …, 63).
-The cache initially starts empty, so the first pass will result in a cache miss for every memory access until the cache is populated.
-The cache is using a Most Recently Used (MRU) replacement policy, which means that when the cache is full and a new block needs to be loaded, the most recently accessed block will be replaced.
+**Initial Cache State and Memory Access Pattern**
+At the start, the cache is empty, so the first memory accesses result in cache misses.
+The set index is determined by:
+Set Index= ( Block Number)mod(Number of Sets).
+Once sets are full, the MRU policy evicts the most recently used block, causing frequent replacements when new blocks are introduced.
+After the cache is populated, repeated access to the same blocks results in cache hits.

 Number of memory blocks: 1024
+FINAL CACHE MEMORY SNAPSHOT:
 |  Set  |  Block 0  |  Block 1  |  Block 2  |  Block 3  |  Block 4  |  Block 5  |  Block 6  |  Block 7  |
 | :---: | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: | :-------: |
 | **0** |     0     |     4     |     8     |     12    |     48    |     52    |     56    |     60    |